 If you feel like selling your products on Instagram, just as a way to start, there’s a scrumptious guide to selling any product on Instagram.
 It will teach you how to use the right #hashtags, generate powerful copy, and get real insta-followers — not bots or ‘ghosts’.

 Also, downloadable products are more likely to be refunded.
 Guess who is going to pay the expenses?
 You are.

 The main advantage of physical products (ex. board games or blueberry ice cream) is that they have a higher perceived value.

 There’s more joy in owning something physical, like a crochet sweater for your dog than an e-book, right?

-So you need to make sure that your product is unique enough to stand out from the competition.
+On the other hand, manufacturing physical products is somewhat pricey.
+That’s why you need to make sure that your product is unique enough to stand out before you launch it.

-Product range, service and price — that’s what makes your brand stand out.
+Product range, service, and price — that’s what makes your brand stand out.
 We always take that extra step to ensure customer satisfaction.
 Team training ensures in-depth knowledge along with practical experience in all our products sold.

-Unique products or Commodities
+Unique Products or Commodities

 Unique products have meaning and significance attached to them which makes people fall in love with what you sell.
 Selling unique items in your online store can help you build your brand and attract loyal customers.